-Credendo XS's contingency and business continuity plans ensure the ability to operate on an on-going basis and limit losses in the event of severe business disruption.
+Credendo GSR's contingency and business continuity plans ensure the ability to operate on an ongoing basis and limit losses in the event of severe business disruption.
 A detailed Business Continuity Management system (BCMS) defines roles and responsibilities of all stakeholders in order to build up organisational resilience and reduce the impact on the Company in case of a major incident.
 The BCMS foresees a crisis management capability and a recovery competence that should assure acceptable predefined service levels for prioritised services and includes emergency plans in case of crisis or disaster.
+The BCMS has proven its efficiency during the Covid-19 pandemic crisis.
+Massive homeworking achieved during the worst weeks of the crisis has underpinned the operational resilience of the organization.